mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.markdown

 I also provided workers with the option to mark, "No color association", for words they strongly felt did not have any associated color.
 The survey had a few very basic guards to encourage better responses, such as requiring workers to interact with the color picker for each of the five words before submitting their responses.

 ### Results
 Honestly, I wasn't sure what to expect when I posted up the first set of words.
 What if workers were confused by my instructions or just picked colors at random?
-And Melville is one thesauric motherfucker too.
+And Melville is [One Thesaurical Motherfucker](/one-thesaurical-motherfucker/) too.
 How would workers handle words such as 'swart' or 'admeasurement', or names like 'starbuck' and 'ahab'?

 But the Mechanical Turk workers did surprisingly well.
 There are no correct mappings here, but most of the responses do make sense.